wx-cie/CTISL/README.md

 - Norm: Specify whether the raw data needs to be normalized.
 Use 'True' for normalization.

 ## Data Source

-The following datasets were used:
-- PBMC datasets: Downloaded from the Broad Institute Single Cell portal [link](https://portals.broadinstitute.org/single_cell/study/SCP424/single-cellcomparisonpbmc-data).
-- Pancreas datasets: Downloaded from [link](https://hemberg-lab.github.io/scRNA.seq.datasets/).
-- Airway datasets: Downloaded from [link](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE102580).
-- Dendritic datasets: Downloaded from [link](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE94820).
-- Retina datasets: Downloaded from [link](https://hemberg-lab.github.io/scRNA.seq.datasets/mouse/retina/  ).
-  We also provide these datasets on our website.[link](http://bigdata.biocie.cn/CTISLweb/download)).
+We provide these datasets on our website.[link](http://bigdata.biocie.cn/CTISLweb/download)

 ## Run the code on your data